- Creating an eDiscovery Case

 Add a Saved Search

-If there are searches that have previously been saved, these can be linked to an discovery case.
-Once a saved search is assigned to an discovery case it will no longer display within the Archive > Saved Searches section to prevent accidental update or deletion of the Saved Search.
+If there are searches that have previously been saved, these can be linked to an eDiscovery case.
+Once a saved search is assigned to an eDiscovery case it will no longer display within the Archive > Saved Searches section to prevent accidental update or deletion of the Saved Search.

 To add the Saved Search to the case, click on the Save and Exit button on the top toolbar.

-Once your discovery case is built, you can export the messages that are part of the case.
+Once your eDiscovery case is built, you can export the messages that are part of the case.
 Each message is in .EML format inside a .ZIP file.

 - Log in to the Administration Console.